-Training starts in the Fall at the WSU Classroom in Port Hadlock and continues for eleven Thursdays, from 9 am – 3:00 pm.
+Training starts September 12th, 2019 at the Jefferson County Library and WSU Classroom in Port Hadlock and continues for eleven Thursdays, from 9 am – 3:00 pm.
 The cost for this course is $265 and is paid in two steps.
 First, send in the application along with $190, paid to WSU Jefferson County Extension.
 Once you’re registered for the class, you will receive a link to sign up for the online portion of the training and will pay the remaining $75 electronically to WSU.

 Each year, WSU Jefferson County trains new Master Gardeners to be effective community educators in gardening and environmental stewardship.
 We are continuing our rich tradition, welcoming new members every year.
 The WSU Extension Master Gardener Program is open to everyone with an interest in gardening and a willingness to use their knowledge, experience, and enthusiasm to make a positive impact on their local community.

 In this eleven week class, you will be enrolled in an online course provided by WSU and attend local lectures and hands-on horticultural training.

 The online portion of the training course is divided into modules that cover the core competencies for WSU Master Gardener volunteers in the state.
 These modules include Botany and Plant ID, Soils and Plant Nutrition, Entomology, Plant Pathology and Plant Problem Diagnosis, Weed Management, IPM and Pesticides, Woody Landscape Plants, Herbaceous Landscape Plants, Lawns, Fruit Crops, Vegetables, Sustainable Gardening, Vertebrate Pests and Houseplants/greenhouses.
 Each online module consists of presentations by WSU faculty, chapter readings from the WSU Master Gardener Manual, videos, exercises, and other resources.
 Quizzes for each module are based on the Training Manual chapter(s) included in modules.
 Computer web access is necessary for compatibility.